lixuhai/github-site/readme.txt

-git is a version control system git is free software add one line for diff
+Git is a distributed version control system.

-add for third commit
+Git is free software distributed under the GPL.